-- removing or minimising disadvantages experienced by individuals due to their protected characteristics; - taking steps to meet the needs of people from protected groups where these are different from the needs of other people; and - encouraging people from protected groups to work in our Trust, where their participation is disproportionately low.
+- removing or minimising disadvantages experienced by individuals due to their protected characteristics; - taking steps to meet the needs of people from protected groups where these are different from the needs of other people; and - encouraging people from protected groups to work in our school, where their participation is disproportionately low.

 We oppose all forms of unlawful and unfair discrimination.
-All employees, whether part-time, full-time or temporary will be treated fairly and with respect.
-Selection for employment, training, or any other benefit will be on the basis of aptitude and ability.
+For employees, whether part-time, full-time or temporary.
+For staff: